 Note: There are hundreds of fun physical activities you can use to relieve your stress and enjoy yourself, so feel free to experiment and ask the people around you for suggestions.
 As long as you’re up and moving, you can’t go wrong.

-Request an Appointment With Family Psychiatry of North Jersey Today
+Request an Appointment With Family Psychiatry and Therapy Today

 No matter how scary or hopeless your fight against depression may seem, you should never lose hope.
 Remember, even the most severe forms of depression can be treated.
 And the earlier that you begin professional treatment, the more effective it will be.
 With the help of an experienced mental health expert, you can manage your depression with medication (like antidepressants), psychotherapy or a combination of both.
 The road may be hard and filled with obstacles, but with the love and support of your friends, family and doctor, you can and will overcome your depression.